Yarrow Essential Oil Health Benefits Explained

 The stems and leaves can be crushed into a pulp which can be applied to the skin (topically) to help relieve pain, irritation, bruising and even swelling.
 However, it’s the dark blue essential oil that really contains all the amazing qualities that I’ll be discussing in this article.

-Yarrow has strong analgesic and antiseptic properties that make is suitable for treating open wounds, in fact the potent astringent nature of the oil also helps wounds to heal faster and is commonly referred to as ‘nosebleed’, as it can halt a bleeding nose.
+Yarrow has strong analgesic and antiseptic properties that make is suitable for treating open wounds, in fact the potent astringent qualities of the oil aids wounds to heal faster and is commonly referred to as ‘nosebleed’, as it can halt a bleeding nose.

 Yarrow Essential Oil Explained